 In which case there is a big chance we will get no solution?
 (3x2)

+This is a nice extension on the previous task.
+See my comment in the e-mail about the possibility to include geogebra as a tool for exploration.
+I think I understand what you are hinting at in the last paragraph (third line lying in the intersection between the planes, and the other two spanning the each other planes?), but I do not understand how it relates to the three line case in the previous task?

 For me, the key is in the last sentence "Are there any links to vectors/matrices?"
 Because in the case of three lines in the plane, A has dimensions 3x2, while for two planes in the space, A is 2x3.
 Dimensions are similar, but the situation is absolutely different.
 No solution vs. infinitely many.